ravisha2396/AnimationLibraryAW9523/README.md

 ## How to use example

 - Clone the library.
-- Inside the main.c file simply create structures for the animation frames that are defined in animation.hardware
+- Inside the main.c file simply create structures for the animation frames that are defined in animation.h file.
 - Use the animation handler function your main while(true) loop while checking for the global animations structs animation flag.
 - The implementation is highly non blocking and interrupt driven so you can perform other important things in the main while this happens in the background.
 - A priority can be given to the interrupt if you do not have other critical tasks running in the main while(true) loop.